linggawg/restful-hateoas/README.md

-# restful-hateoas
-RESTful service with Spring Hateoas
+# RESTful service with Spring Hateoas